Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 together with a $G$-equivariant local system on the orbit of $(s,n)$ which appears in the decomposition of a corresponding Springer sheaf. \end{thm}

-Here the variety of $\cN^{(s,q)}$ of pairs $(s,n)$ as above, i.e., the $(s,q)$-fixed points on the nilpotent cone, arises as a variety of {\em Langlands parameters}, representations of the Weil-Deligne group of $F$ into $G$.
-Representations with a fixed Langlands parameter form an {\em L-packet}, and are described in terms of irreducible representations of the component group of the stabilizer.
+For fixed $(s, q)$ the variety $\cN^{(s,q)}$ of $(s,q)$-fixed points on the nilpotent cone can be interpreted as a variety of {\em Langlands parameters}.
+Representations with a fixed Langlands parameter $(s, n)$ form an {\em L-packet}, and are described in terms of irreducible representations of the component group of the stabilizer.
 These representations can then be interpreted as equivariant local systems on the orbit of the Langlands parameter.
 Indeed general conjectures going back to work of Lusztig~\cite{lusztig examples}, Zelevinsky~\cite{zelevinsky} and Vogan~\cite{vogan} describe the representation theory of $\Gv(F)$ at a fixed central character with the geometry of equivariant perverse sheaves on suitable spaces of Langlands parameters, generalizing the appearance of $\cN^{(s,q)}$ above.